Dynastat - supply shortage

 For further information on the use of the medicine, please refer to the medicine’s overview page.

-The shortage currently affects five EEA countries where the product is marketed: Cyprus, Greece, Iceland, Malta and Norway.
-The shortage in the Netherlands is now resolved.
+The shortage currently affects seven EEA countries where the product is marketed: Cyprus, Greece, Malta, Bulgaria, France, Germany and Norway.
+The shortage in the Netherlands and Iceland is now resolved.

 The shortage is expected to last until: